National Interest Waiver Priority Date — Locke Immigration Law

 National Interest

-You must show that the work you propose to do will significantly benefit the United States.
+You must show that the work you propose to do will significantly benefit the United States by establishing that your work meets the national interest standard.
 Your work could have the following benefits:

 Waiver of the Labor Certification Requirement